Background pattern

 If you take more Wakix than you should

-If you take too many Wakix tablets, contact the nearest hospital emergency service or consult immediately with your doctor or pharmacist.
-You may experience headaches, stomach pain, nausea, or irritability.
+If you take too many Wakix tablets, contact the emergency department of the nearest hospital or talk to your doctor or pharmacist immediately.
+You may experience headache, stomach pain, nausea, or irritability.
 You may also have difficulty sleeping.
-Carry this leaflet and the rest of the tablets with you.
+Bring this leaflet and the remaining tablets with you.

 If you forget to take Wakix

-If you forget to take the medication, take the next dose at the usual time, do not take a double dose to compensate for the missed dose.
+If you forget to take the medicine, take the next dose at the usual time, do not take a double dose to make up for the forgotten dose.

-You must continue taking Wakix for the time prescribed by your doctor.
+You should keep taking Wakix for the time prescribed by your doctor.
 Do not stop taking Wakix suddenly on your own.

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
-If you experience any side effects, consult your doctor.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.
+If you get any side effects, talk to your doctor.

 • Difficulty sleeping, feeling anxious, feeling irritable, feeling depressed, sleep problems

-• Headaches, feeling like you're spinning (dizziness), loss of balance, tremors
+• Headaches, feeling dizzy (vertigo), loss of balance, tremors

 • Nausea, vomiting, indigestion